 - Long Cooking Time: This optimizes the number of nutrients that you’ll get from the bones.
 When you use a pressure cooker, it can take 2-3 hours.
 A slow cooker often works best but you can also use a pot on a stove.

-If you cannot follow the above general procedure, here are specific recipes that you may find useful:
+To ensure that you are feeding your dog nutritious bone broth, here are specific recipes that you may find useful:

 1. Chicken Feet Broth

 - Chicken feet

 - Cut off nails from the chicken feet.